Skip to main content

 Modules

 A module depends on the extension points exported by the target plugin's library package, for example @backstage/plugin-catalog-node, and does not directly declare a dependency on the plugin package itself.
 This is to avoid a direct dependency and potentially cause duplicate installations of the plugin package, while duplicate installations of library packages should always be supported.
+Modules with extension points typically export their extension points from the same package however, since the extension points are generally only intended for internal customizations where package versions can be kept in sync.

 The following is an example of how to create a module that adds a new processor using the catalogProcessingExtensionPoint: